-At depths of approximately 7000 meters, the team were hoping to recover specimens of deep sea snailfish which they have photographed before, but have not been captured since the early 1950s.
+At depths of approximately 7000 meters (23,000 feet), the team was hoping to recover specimens of deep-sea snailfish which they have photographed before, but have not been captured since the early 1950s.

 Voyage leader, Dr. Alan Jamieson from the University of Aberdeen’s Oceanlab, said: “The moment the traps came on deck we were elated at the sight of the snailfish as we have been after these fish for years.